ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 * Closes the polls if the :ref:`quorum<community_topics_workflow>` is reached, otherwise prolongs the polls.
 * Removes the ``active-vote`` tag.
-* Add a comment that the vote ended.
+* Adds a comment that the vote has ended.
 * Changes the beginning of the topic's description to ``[Vote ended]``.
 * Creates a summary comment declaring the vote result.
 * Announces the vote result and the final decision in the :ref:`Bullhorn <bullhorn>`.